-Let’s consider HOW application of Technology can contribute to downtime reduction.
+Let’s consider HOW the application of Technology can contribute to downtime reduction.
 There are multiple ways that this can be accomplished.
 A few examples:

 - Automation of Inventory Control: Continuous automated tracking of inventory levels of materials feeding a production line can be linked to notifications and even to automatic generation of POs, reducing the risk that the line is shut down due to lack of availability of inventory.

-- Tracking of Production Schedule and Notification of QC Checks: Depending on contract terms, there may be requirements for stop or hold at certain points in the manufacture or assembly process, to allow a 3rd party inspection to be conducted before the product can proceed for further modification.
-These checks can be related to material chemistry, physical properties, dimensions, etc. Historically there are many instances of omitting the 3rd party verification or manufacturing shut downs when the 3rd party inspection service is not available at the time needed.
+- Tracking of Production Schedule and Notification of QC Checks: Depending on contract terms, there may be requirements for a stop or hold at certain points in the manufacture or assembly process, to allow a 3rd party inspection to be conducted before the product can proceed for further modification.
+These checks can be related to material chemistry, physical properties, dimensions, etc. Historically there are many instances of omitting the 3rd party verification or manufacturing shutdowns when the 3rd party inspection service is not available at the time needed.
 Typically these problems can be overcome with adequate communication about production schedules.
-Having notifications automated based on production progress can eliminate the human error often to blame for the miscommunications or lack of notifications.
+Having notifications automated based on production progress can eliminate human error often to blame for the miscommunications or lack of notifications.